dhineshx1/AI-Lip-Sync-Convert-Any-Portrait-Text-into-a-Talking-Video/README.md

-# Credit Card Payment Reminder - AI Video Generator
+# Text & IMAGE AI Video Generator

-This project converts a **text-based credit card reminder** into an **AI-generated video**, combining text-to-speech (TTS) and image-to-video synthesis.
+This project converts a Text & Image into an **AI-generated video**, combining text-to-speech (TTS) and image-to-video synthesis.
+**SadTalker and Elevenlabs Are used in this project**

 ## 📌 Features
-- Converts **text reminders** into speech using a TTS model.
+- Converts **text ** into speech using a TTS model.
 - Generates a **talking head video** by syncing an image with the generated audio.
 - Uses **pre-trained AI models** for realistic facial animation.